Vikramank/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Introduction
+This is by far the most interesting and challenging part of the Nano degree program.
+In this project we are required to implement a trajectory that car would follow.
+The inputs are the map coordinates, car location, location of other cars using sensor fusion and speed limit, etc.
+### Priority
+The most important aspect of a self driving car is safety.
+The priority of this algorithm is as follows: <br />
+Safety >> Legal >> Efficiency >> Comfort

+### Safety
+Collision avoidance and emergency braking
+### Legal
+Speed limit
+### Efficiency
+Provide a path that can be reached in shortest time.
+Lane change
+### Comfort
+Jerk minimisation

+### Implementation details

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).